On the journey from their Egyptian homes to the Red Sea, the Israelites could not miss, ignore, or misinterpret God’s guidance.

 On the journey, the Israelites were free to follow the pillar of cloud and fire, chart their course, select an alternate destination, or return to Egypt.
 They chose to follow the pillar.

 God had predetermined that he would not intervene if the Israelites encountered the Philistines.
 He had no plans to destroy this enemy.
-He intended to let the Israelites retreat from this danger.
+Instead, he intended to let the Israelites retreat from this danger.

 God took these limitations into account when planning the Israelite escape.
 His circuitous route averted a Philistine confrontation, which reduced the risk of an Israelite turnaround.